battmanux/gst-mmal-src/README.md

 Otherwise, look for each package in your package manager and install them.

-Then you can install GStreamer 1.10 in your home directory (`${HOME}/gstreamer`)

-`./scripts/build_gstreamer.sh`

-If you want to re-start compilation from scratch or to remove GStreamer installation, you just have to remove this directory

-`rm -rf ~/gstreamer`

 ### How to compile the project

 First make sure you have the *cmake* package installed on your system.